kaionabuco/shoui520.github.io/docs/new-guide-preview.md

 -    Looking up vocabulary and grammar found in immersion;
 -    Using flashcards to better memorize vocabulary.

 As you can see, studying pretty much boils down to learning vocabulary and grammar.
 This is very important.
-We can't have immersion without study, but we also cannot have study without immersion, as we want to be able to get meaning from our immersion and see how what we've studied is used in real language.
+We can't have immersion without study, but we also cannot have study without immersion, as we want to be able to get meaning from our immersion and see how what we've studied applies to real language.

 Immersion usually consists of whatever a native speaker of that language would read or watch.
 For example a Japanese YouTube video, or an anime, or a book, or a forum post, or even social media, etc.

 ## 1.7 Stages of learning

 Language learning is a long-term endeavor.
 It should be noted that your experience as a beginner getting into the language will differ greatly from an intermediate or advanced learner.
-The process does not change between intermediate and advanced learners since they have already gotten past the initial hurdle.
-This guide will steer you through the labyrinthine beginner stage, and then from the intermediate stage and onward.
+The process does not change between intermediate and advanced learners since they've already gotten past the initial hurdle.
+This guide will steer you through the labyrinthine beginner stage, and then from the intermediate stage onwards.

 ## 2.1 How to learn Japanese